AndreyFH3/memFinder/README.md

  Applicatinon in developing

- If ypu want help I will be really happy!!
+ If you want help I will be really happy!!